sylefeb/Silice/learn-silice/Documentation.md

 #### *Declarations.*

-Variables, instanced algorithms and instanced modules have to be declared first (in any order).
+Variables, instanced algorithms and instanced modules have to be declared (in any order).
 A simple example:

 ``` c
 algorithm main(output uint8 led)